thousandeyes/te-iplist/README.md

 ## Usage

-You need to be in possession of a valid ThousandEyes account to use this program.
+You need to be in possession of a valid ThousandEyes account to use this utility.

 ```
 te-ips -u <user> -t <user-api-token>
 ```

 ### Output formats

-Output type (ip, subnet-strict, subnet-loose, range-strict, range-loose, block-strict, block-loose, csv, json, xml) (default "subnet-strict")

 #### -o ip
 List of Agent IP addresses.